 The Fund is a diversified, closed-end management investment company.
-The Fund was organized as a Massachusetts business trust on January 19, 2011, pursuant to an Agreement and Declaration of Trust governed by the laws of the Commonwealth of Massachusetts.
-The Fund commenced operations on May 30, 2012, following the initial public offering of its Common Shares.
+The Fund was organized as a Massachusetts business trust on September 13, 2002, pursuant to an Agreement and Declaration of Trust governed by the laws of the Commonwealth of Massachusetts.
+The Fund commenced operations on December 27, 2002, following the initial public offering of its Common Shares.
+Effective February 1, 2012, the Fund changed its name from PIMCO Corporate Opportunity Fund to its current name, PIMCO Corporate & Income Opportunity Fund.

-Investment Objectives and Policies
+Investment Objective and Policies